jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

 - 📢 **2024/11** -- One paper on graph transfer learning was accepted by **KDD 2025**.

 ## Honors and Awards
-* AIS Best Research Award, HKUST, 2024
+* First Prize of AIS Best Research Award, HKUST, 2024
 * Best Research Paper Nomination, VLDB 2024
 * First Place, KDD Cup 2018